 If a Cast Member is wearing pins on a green lanyard, those pins may only be traded with children age 12 and under.

 Some guests will also enjoy pin trading with other guests.
-Guests are not required to trade.
 If a you would like to trade with someone, just ask.
 Even if another guest does not want to trade, just looking at their collection can be fun.

 To initiate a trade with another guest, say, “May I look at your pins?
-Are you interested in trading?”
+Would you like to trade?”

 Is there a down side?

-Some serious collectors are not always the more honest.
-They may be known as “pin sharks.”
+“Pin sharks” are serious collectors who are not honest.
 A pin shark is someone who is a serious collector, and wouldn’t mind furthering their own collection by taking advantage of someone who might not be aware of the value of their pins.
-Some pins are higher in value due to being limited editions or other factors which limited their production, and unfortunately, there are people who would try and trade a pin of theirs worth very little value for a very valuable pin of someone else’s.
+Some limited edition pins are pins are high in value.
+Unfortunately, there are people who would try and trade a pin of theirs worth very little value for a very valuable pin of someone else’s.
 They may use high-pressure tactics; such as telling you that the pin they are going to trade is a very valuable pin.
 Don’t worry, there aren’t very many people out there like this, but they do exist.
 As long as you trade for pins you like, you should come away happy.
 If someone is pressuring you, just say “No, thank you” and walk away.

 Can I only trade in the parks?

-Cast Members with pins can be found throughout the resort.
+It’s easy to find cast members with pins at the resorts.
 However, there are special pin trading events that might be of interest as your pin collection grows.
 Sometimes resorts and Disney Cruise Line will offer Disney pin trading events.

 I’m home.
 Now what do I do with the pins?

 There are many great ideas for how to display your pins at home.
 Some people cover a cork board with fabric or paper and display the pins on it.
-Some people purchase (or make!) a display binder with pages to put the pins one.
-Some use shadow boxes.
+Some people purchase (or make!) a display binder with pages for the pins.
+Others use shadow boxes.
 The ideas are endless!